-ROAR Kids is The CARE Center’s prevention program for children.
+ROAR Kids is The CARE Center’s education program for children.
 We teach our children about fire safety, bullying, and dealing with strangers, but what about staying safe from abuse?
-ROAR Kids is specific to children ages 5-7 and can be taught in a classroom setting or group setting.
+ROAR Kids is specific to children ages 4-8 and can be taught in a classroom setting or group setting.
 Through the lesson, children learn the Rules of ROARing in an interactive and fun way.
 The primary principles of ROAR are:

 Remember, privates are private

 Okay to say no